ucberkeley/brc-experiments/SECURITY.md

 In fact, the Bad Guys are continuously scanning for credentials everywhere and will find them almost immediately as soon as they are exposed.

-Then the Bad Guys will take over all available resources and drain them until they are discovered.
-They might even destroy your homework.
+Then the Bad Guys will take over all available resources and drain them until they are discovered to be stealing resources and we can revoke your stolen credentials and kick out the Bad Guys.

+**They might even destroy your homework.**

 ## Oops!